The Wilds (TV series): Filming

 Filming for the first season began in October 2019 in New Zealand.
-Most of the outdoor scenes for the first season were filmed in Bethells Beach, New Zealand.
+Most of the outdoor scenes for the first season were filmed in Bethells Beach, New Zealand, with indoor studio scenes filmed at Studio West in West Auckland.
 Filming for the second season would relocate from New Zealand to Queensland, Australia and began filming in April 2021.
 Filming for the second season wrapped in August 2021.

 Release

-The series's first season was released on December 11, 2020 on Amazon Prime Video.
+The series's first season was released on December 11, 2020, on Amazon Prime Video.
 The second season was released on May 6, 2022.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the first season received an approval rating of 92% based on 25 critic reviews, with an average rating of 7.30/10.
+On review aggregator Rotten Tomatoes, the first season received an approval rating of 93% based on 27 critic reviews, with an average rating of 7.4/10.
 The website's critics consensus reads, "An addictive thriller that also captures the complex lives of teenage girls, The Wilds is worth getting lost in."
 Metacritic gave the first season a weighted average score of 76 out of 100 based on 11 critic reviews, indicating "generally favorable reviews".

 Kristen Baldwin of Entertainment Weekly gave the series a B+ and wrote, "Here, the mystery isn't so much why these girls are on the island as how being there will change them—and I, for one, want to go back."
 Richard Roeper of Chicago Sun-Times gave the series 3.5 out of 4 stars and said, "What's so impressive about The Wilds is how creator Sarah Streicher and the deeply talented young cast members immerse us in this world so quickly and create an almost instant interest and empathy for these eight teenage girls."
 The show has received praise from critics and advocacy groups for its diverse cast, which includes indigenous and queer characters, and its "front-and-center" depiction of same-sex relationships.

-On Rotten Tomatoes, the second season holds an approval rating of 80% based on 20 critic reviews, with an average rating of 6.6/10.
+On Rotten Tomatoes, the second season holds an approval rating of 86% based on 28 critic reviews, with an average rating of 6.7/10.
 The website's critics consensus states, "The Wilds gets a little lost after expanding its ensemble at the expense of its original hook, but the core cast remains as watchable as ever."
 The second season received a score of 62 out of 100 on Metacritic based on 9 critics, indicating "generally favorable reviews".